-Ali Eslami and Klasien from the Zandschulp are responsible, together with Mamali Shafahi, for the mystical virtual reality-experience SACRED HILL.
+Ali Eslami and Klasien van de Zandschulp are responsible, together with Mamali Shafahi, for the mystical virtual reality-experience SACRED HILL.
 They collaborated with many others, from audio wizards and costume designers to scent composers.
 But the one who plays the most essential part, is not credited; that is you yourself.

 By: Anton Damen

 Ali: “Our concept was to make a multilayer experience.
 Besides its virtual reality component, SACRED HILL is also a physical installation: we have a performance and other senses are involved.
 We even have a smoke machine.
 Many different things were needed to cement our overall concept together.
 Who did what was mostly decided on according to our our skill sets.
 I mostly did the VR, Klasien worked on the design of the performance and how that relates to the VR.
 We invited Mamali Shafahi to make the spatial installation.
 Due to the workflow we had lot of conversations to keep each other on the same page, and inspire each other.”